pavinane/expressJs_tutorial/READ.md

 # Validation

 -  npm install express-validator

 * validation can use to field set as a valid

+# Routes

+- routes make code split into small pieces and make code understand and easily

+# cookies
+ -  cokkies can use authentication like a token